A work in progress

 Had come the appearance of man.

-From a part of him, did she bestir.
+From that part of him, did her life bestir.

 From the body's protective bone

 From that costal part, his own,

 Came woman: at her very start.

 From Hebrew ish for man, came woman,

 And the woman, she, was called this,

 O there, in the morning rays of the human dawn,

 Her body in being, from Adam forth was drawn.